 - Role, Responsibilities, and Relationships with Other Agencies

 - Auxiliary and Technical Services

 LCSD CALEA Accredited

 Lexington County Sheriff’s Department received its initial award of CALEA Accreditation in 1999.
-In 2017, the agency received its seventh CALEA Accreditation Award and was presented with the Meritorious Award.
+In 2022, the agency received its eighth CALEA Accreditation Award and was presented with the Meritorious Award.
 The Meritorious Award recognizes CALEA accredited agencies for having been accredited for 15 or more continuous years.